cobalthq/cobalt-code-kata/2022-05-12-hackathon-4/README.md

 of them.
 Using «%» for string formatting works similarly enough that this part of code can be shared between python and ruby.
 The only difference is that «print» doesn't output new line at the end and «puts» is not defined in python.
-For that we use the fact that «0» is falsey in python but truthy in ruby:
+For that we use the fact that «0» is falsy in python but truthy in ruby:

 ```python
 s="s=%s;print(s %% (('%%c' %% 34) + s + ('%%c' %% 34)));0 and puts";print(s % (('%c' % 34) + s + ('%c' % 34)));0 and puts